 - Oat Milk - You’re also welcome to use water, regular milk, or nearly any liquid of your choice.
 Coconut milk, almond milk, cashew milk or soy milk are all great options!

-- Cream of Wheat - The branded red box is easy to find in the cereal aisle, but feel free to price compare with the bulk aisle or any products labeled “farina.”
+- Cream of Wheat - The brand name red box is easy to find in the cereal aisle, but feel free to price compare with the bulk aisle or any products labeled “farina.”

 Wondering what to put in (or on) Cream of Wheat to dress it up?
-Here are some of my favorite toppings to garnish your healthy breakfast:
+Here are some of my favorite toppings to garnish your healthy breakfast similar to oatmeal:

 - Fresh Fruit or Frozen Berries